jungomi/pharo-duck-typing-analysis/README.md

 ##### Blocks

-A block creates a new scope where local variables follow the rules of the basic scope with the addition that self, super, instance variables and returns belong the enclosing method.
+A block creates a new scope where local variables follow the rules of the basic scope with the addition that `self`, `super`, instance variables and returns belong the enclosing method.
 This method is not necessarily the parent of the block, as it is possible to have nested blocks.
 Therefore it is needed to keep track of the enclosing method in the scope information. `CpaBlockScope` achieves this, allowing the identification of the correct receiver.
 Blocks also have implicit returns, because return statements belong the enclosing method.

 ##### Block Methods